+A motor vehicle theft described by a Phonix theft attorney, is when someone gains control of someone else’s vehicle with the intent to take the vehicle away from the owner permanently.
 Stolen cars come in second place regarding on-campus crimes.
 Between 2012 and 2014, 15.4% of all campus crimes involved theft of a motor vehicle.
-Motor vehicle theft is a distant second to burglary, which composes 77% of all college campus related crime.
+Motor vehicle theft is a distant second to burglary, which composes 77% of all college campus-related crime.
 However, it still remains a large problem for college students, faculty, and staff.

 Finally, sexual assault is the third highest crime reported on college campuses.
 Unfortunately, the degree of sexual assault on college campuses may be inaccurate, as many incidents go unreported.
 Current studies suggest that one in five college women experience sexual assault.
 Women who identify as gay, bisexual, or lesbian are most likely to experience sexual assault on campus, but it affects everyone – of all ages, races, ethnicities, and gender identities.

 There are several reasons why these may be the highest reported crimes on college campuses: students may be less likely to secure their personal belongings, or thieves may recognize the potential for easy access.
 Dormitories may be old and falling into disrepair, making it easy to slip through security measures.
 College crimes are also likely to be perpetrated by students on students; so one student may have ready access to another’s possessions or car keys.